sagemath/trac_to_gh/Issue 5993.md

 # Issue 5993: rewrite numerical_approx (the n function) to use interval arithmetic

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5993

 Original creator: was